 Naomi has experience in both the private and public sectors.
 As an attorney, Naomi practiced corporate litigation at a New York-based international law firm.
 She also served as Senior Research and Program Associate for the American Jewish Committee’s Latino and Latin American Institute as well as Chief of Staff of International Development at The Jewish Agency for Israel.

-Naomi holds a B.A. from Brown University and a J.D. from Georgetown University Law Center.
-Currently, she is pursuing a Certificate in Jewish Philanthropy at Yeshiva University and serves on the Board of Advancing Jewish Professionals of NYC.
-Naomi loves traveling the world, reading, spending time with family and friends, and staying active through yoga, biking, and dance.
-She is fluent in Hebrew and Spanish.
+Naomi holds a B.A. from Brown University and a J.D. from Georgetown University Law Center, as well as a Certificate in Jewish Philanthropy at Yeshiva University.
+She serves on the Board of Advancing Jewish Professionals of NYC and is member of the World Jewish Congress - Jewish Diplomatic Corps.

 Char Rapoport Nance, the new Ohio region director, has diverse experience in many aspects of communications, including fundraising, public relations, survey research and career counseling.
 Char moved to Cleveland in 2002, and continued to manage her marketing and fundraising consultancy for several years before joining the staff of Jewish Federation of Federation as director of the community campaign.
 In 2009 she became the development director of Hillel at Kent State University, and in 2012 she began serving as the development officer alumni and parent relations at the Cleveland Institute of Music.